Quebec escapes from the Junior World Championships in 2023

 “Disappointed”

-Martin Tremblay, chief operating officer of Quebec Sports and Leisure Group, declined to be interviewed on the matter, preferring to respond via a press release.
+The chief operating officer of the Quebec Sports and Entertainment Group, Martin Tremblay, preferred not to give interviews on the matter, preferring to respond via a press release.

 “We are obviously disappointed that our bid was not selected to host the 2023 World Junior Championships and we are very proud of the quality of our proposal.
 We thank the partners who have worked closely with us, namely the Government of Quebec, Quebec City, Trois-Rivieres City and Trois-Rivieres Lions Organization.
 We wish both cities the best of luck. selected, Halifax and Moncton, to hold the tournament.”